 Ambassador Anwarul K. Chowdhury, Former Under-Secretary-General and High Representative of the United Nations and founder of GMCoP, provided support at the United Nations for the Reconciliation Leadership certificate program, dedicating it to the International Decade for a Culture of Peace and Nonviolence for the Children of the World (2001-2010).
 Ambassador Chowdhury wrote the foreword for the new book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (Xlibris 2017).

-Reconciliation Leaders address the cycle of violence helping people through the outer circle toward reconciliation—including re-humanizing the enemy, grief, acceptance and forgiveness.
+Reconciliation Leaders address the cycle of violence helping people through the outer circle (see diagram below right) toward reconciliation—including re-humanizing the enemy, grief, acceptance and forgiveness.

 Learn about the Reconciliation Leadership Certificate Program and case studies of how the Institute reconciles protracted challenges in a Global Mediation and Reconciliation Service with the Peacebuilding Process.
 We will build on our rich history for a post-9/11 world in years to come.